SAP-samples/ui5-service-worker-sample/README.md

 ## Description

-This sample demonstrates the use of the ui5-service-worker within the openui5-sample-app.
-It can be used as an example for integrating a service worker into the own UI5 freestyle app.
+This sample demonstrates how the Service Worker API, available in modern web browsers, could be used in a UI5 app to realize different caching strategies.

+It includes the [openui5-sample-app](https://github.com/SAP/openui5-sample-app) and combines it with the ui5-service-worker code itself.

+*DISCLAIMER*: This sample demonstrates possible usages of service workers for caching strategies of an UI5 app.
+You have to figure out what parts to adopt for your own productive applications.

 ## Requirements